kostyafarber/crypto-lob-data-pipeline/README.md

 Intially this project was intended as a starting point to build an algorithmic trading system.
 I decided to explore HFT (High Frequency Trading) and wanted to use Market Microstructure variables to inform my trading strategy.
 I wanted to use perptual cryptocurrency instruments and use order flow imbalance.

-I however instead to the chance to change this into a fun project to practise and learn Docker and Kafka.
+I however, instead tok the chance to change this into a fun project to practise and learn Docker and Kafka.
 What ultimately came of it was a simple real-time streaming data pipeline.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>